Baby gives 'Hope' to Southeast Texas following Harvey

 During that time, the Chimenos were approached by a Louisiana photographer, Noelle Mills.

 Mills donated a photo session of the baby on the boat she was rescued on.
-Hope wore an appropriate slogan, “I survived Hurricane Harvey.”
+Hope wore an appropriate message: “I survived Hurricane Harvey.”

 Thankfully, the Chimeno’s home was one of the few homes that was not flooded during Harvey.